matomo-org/developer-documentation/docs/migrate-matomo-4-to-5.md

 ## Required PHP version

-Matomo still requires PHP 7.2.5.
-So there won't be any changes needed in terms of e.g. removed PHP functions.
-But with releases of PHP 8.1 and 8.2 you may need to check if your plugin might not start throwing warnings or deprecation notices in newer PHP releases.
+The minimum PHP version that Matomo is still compatible with is PHP 7.2.5, so there aren't any changes needed in terms of e.g. removed PHP functions.
+However, with PHP 8.1 and 8.2 being available already, you may need to check that your plugin doesn't throw warnings or deprecation notices in those newer PHP versions.

 ## AngularJS replaced with VueJS